Ananto30/golpo-svelte/README.md

 # Golpo Svelte

 This is the svelte build of the current [golpo project](https://github.com/Ananto30/golpo).
-Site - [golpo.dedsec.life](http://golpo.dedsec.life/)
+Old app - [golpo.dedsec.life](http://golpo.dedsec.life/) New app - [golpo2.herokuapp.com](https://golpo2.herokuapp.com)

 But there are things we are changing from the current Golpo.
 We will use Golpo as a link sharing platform.
 And it will be free for eveyone!
 Future plan involves link management (collection of links and sorting) and sharing collection.